vijaykalore/serri-youtube-poller-fastapi/README.md

 pytest -q
 ```

-Notes: tests default to SQLite and disable the poller; Postgres-only features are mocked/fallbacks.
+Notes: Tests default to SQLite and disable the poller.
+Set `DATABASE_URL` to Postgres to run against Postgres.

+## Dashboard

+- Available at the root path `/`.
+- Tailwind-based UI with a vibrant gradient background, search with keyboard shortcut (Ctrl/Cmd+K), pagination, “Fetch now,” and a “Seed demo” button for instant local data.

+## Submission

+Preferred stack: Python + FastAPI.
+Send the repo link to wasil@serri.club.
 ## Author

-- Vijay Kalore — Candidate, Backend Engineer
+- Name: Vijay kalore
+- Email: vijaykalore.ds@gmail.com
 - Company: Serri

-Delivery note: This submission was prepared by Vijay Kalore for Serri hiring assignment.
+Delivery note: This submission was prepared by Vijay kalore for the Serri hiring assignment.